bryant1410/reified/README.md

 At the top level is the Type constructors, listed above. `new ArrayType` creates an instance of _‹ArrayT›_, `new StructType` creates an instance of _‹StructT›_ etc. _‹Type›_ is used to indicate something common to all instances of all types. _‹StructT›_ is used to indicate something common to all instances of StructTypes. `‹Type›.__proto__` is one of the top level Type constructors' prototypes like `ArrayType.prototype`. `ArrayType.protoype.__proto__` and the others share a common genesis, the top level `Type`.

 A _‹Type›_ is the constructor for a given type of `<Data>`, so `‹Type›.prototype = <Data>`. `<Data>.__proto__` is one of the top level types' prototypes, `‹Type›.prototype.prototype`, like `NumericType.prototype.prototype`, referred to as `NumericData`.
 Finally, `NumericData.__proto__` and the others share a common genesis, the top level `Data`.

-## Cavaeats/Notes

-Currently, index and field accessors on arrays and structs are lazily created and defined.
-This means something like `Object.keys(<Data>)` isn't reliable.
-The purpose of this is so that a JavaScript representation of data isn't created until it's actually needed, otherwise simply using _reified_ would use more memory than the data it's providing a view for.
-This will be addressed with an optional add-on component implementing Harmony Proxies.
-The trade-off is that these require running Node with a special flag, or in browsers require special flags, dev versions, etc.

 # ‹Type›